sfigg/commercialization-public/docset/customize/mdm/healthattestation-csp.md

 **SBCPHash**

-<p style="margin-left: 20px">SBCPHash is the finger print of the Custom Secure Boot Configuration Policy (SBCP) that was loaded during boot.</p>
+<p style="margin-left: 20px">SBCPHash is the finger print of the Custom Secure Boot Configuration Policy (SBCP) that was loaded during boot in Windows devices, except PCs.</p>

-<p style="margin-left: 20px">If a device is using the default policy (that is embedded in bootmgr) no value is reported in DHA-report.</p>

-<p style="margin-left: 20px">If a device is using the "Custom" policy, the fingerprint of the custom policy that was loaded during boot will be measured and added to the DHA-report.</p>

 <p style="margin-left: 20px">If SBCPHash is not present, or is an accepted (whitelisted) value, then allow access.